-On campus students may take no more than 6 credits of coursework online and vice versa, space permitting, and with the permission of the Graduate Chair.
-In the case of high demand, except in exceptional circumstances, priority is given to students registering within their own stream.
+On Campus students may take no more than 6 credits of coursework in the Distance Education stream and vice versa, space permitting, and with the permission of the Graduate Chair.
+Except in exceptional circumstances, priority is given to students registering within their own stream.